Jane Nigh

 Bonnie Lenora "Jane" Nigh (February 25, 1925 - October 5, 1993) was an American actress who appeared in more than 40 films and television shows.

 Early years

+Jane Nigh was born Bonnie Lenora Nigh in Hollywood, California, on February 25, 1925.
+She graduated from Los Angeles Polytechnic High School and Long Beach College, and her interest in acting began while she was in college.
 Her sister Nancy was also an actress, and her mother worked in research at a film studio.
-Nigh worked as a stenographer at a Sears Roebuck store before she became an actress.
+Nigh worked as a stenographer at a Sears Roebuck store before she became an actress, and she participated in amateur theatrical productions.

 Career

 She was discovered in 1944 by Arthur Wenzler while working in a defense plant.
 (Another source identifies Ivan Kahn as the 20th Century Fox talent scout.)
 That same year she signed a five-year contract with Fox, and joined the studio's stock company.
 Her first screen appearance was in the major motion picture Laura.
 She continued to play incidental roles in Fox features, including State Fair (1945), Dragonwyck (1946), and Give My Regards to Broadway (1948, as June Nigh).

 When her Fox contract lapsed, she began freelancing and appeared in minor features for Columbia, RKO, and Robert L. Lippert.
 In 1949, she participated in a Life magazine photo layout, in which she posed with up-and-coming actresses Marilyn Monroe, Lois Maxwell, Cathy Downs, Suzanne Dalbert, Enrica Soma, and Laurette Luez.
 This led to a contract with Monogram Pictures, where at last Jane Nigh received starring roles.
 She was usually cast in wholesome outdoor features filmed in Cinecolor, including County Fair (1950), Blue Grass of Kentucky (1950), and Rodeo (1952).

 In 1952 Nigh joined the cast of the TV series Big Town, with Patrick McVey as the city editor of a newspaper, and Nigh as his secretary Lorelei Kilbourne.
 She played the role for two seasons.
 She remained a working actress in television through 1961, returning to the motion-picture screen only once, back at Monogram (renamed Allied Artists); she was featured as a dumb blonde in Hold That Hypnotist (1957) with The Bowery Boys.